 Acquiring New Music

-Now that you know where to discover music it’s actually time to get that music.
+Now that you know where to discover music, it’s time to dive into answering the question of where do DJs get their music.
 Once again there are quite a few choices available to you.
 Some of these services can also be useful in discovering new music as well.
 They will let you see what is currently trending as well as give you recommendations based on your purchases.
 Luckily if you’re on a tight budget there are also some ways to get free music.
 This can help build your music collection without having to spend any money.
 Let’s dive into some of your choices for getting the music you want for your DJ sets.

 Most people opt to download digital versions of their favourite tracks.